 with $\{\phi_n(z)\}$ an orthonormal basis of eigenfunctions for the discrete spectrum of the hyperbolic laplacian $\Delta_\Gamma= y^2 \left(\frac{\partial^2}{\partial x^2} + \frac{\partial^2}{\partial y^2} \right)$ and $\{ E_\kappa\}$ a complete set of Eisenstein series for the cusps $\kappa$ of $\Gamma$.
 One has

-\nn {\bf Hyperbolic Green function.} The automorphic Green function is defined for $\text{Re}\,s >1$ by the convergent series
+\nn {\bf Hyperbolic Green function.} The \emph{automorphic Green function} is defined for $\text{Re}\,s >1$ by the convergent series

-A well-known theorem, see e.g.\cite{Fay} Thm.
-2.3, states that we have meromorphic continuation in $s$ and that in $s=1$ the Laurent development is given by
+A well-known result, see e.g.\cite{Fay} Thm.
+2.3, states that we have meromorphic continuation in $s$ and that in $s=1$ the Laurent expansion is given by

 where the $O(s-1)$ term is smooth in $z_1,z_2$.
-We call the constant Term at $s=1$ the \emph{hyperbolic Green function} for $X(\Gamma)$.
-By construction the function $g_\Gamma(z_1,z_2)$ is $\Gamma$-invariant and therefore descends to a function on $X(\Gamma)$.
-It is well known that $g_\Gamma(z_1,z_2)$ has a logarithmic singularity along the diagonal and that it is smooth outside the cusp and the elliptic fixed points, where it has some mild loglog singularities.
+We call the constant term at $s=1$ the \emph{hyperbolic Green function} for $X(\Gamma)$.
+By construction, the function $g_\Gamma(z_1,z_2)$ is $\Gamma$-invariant and therefore descends to a function on $X(\Gamma)$.
+It is well-known that $g_\Gamma(z_1,z_2)$ has a logarithmic singularity along the diagonal and that it is smooth outside the cusps and the elliptic fixed points, where it has some mild loglog singularities.
 Another construction of it by means of differentials of the third kind was given by W. Roelke \cite{Roe}, p.~22.
 He showed that $g_\Gamma(z_1, z_2)$ is the normalised Green function for $\mu_\Gamma$ whenever $z_1$ and $z_2$ are not cusps of $X(\Gamma)$.

 \nn {\bf Lemma.} \emph{Let $g_\nu(z,w)$ be the normalized Green function associated with a volume form $\nu$ and let $g_\Gamma(z,w)$ be the hyperbolic Green function.
-Then if $P$ is a cusp of $X(\Gamma)$ we have for the Green function considered as a function in $z$ the equality
+Then if $P$ is a cusp of $X(\Gamma)$ we have the equality